 PAYMENT_AUTHORIZATION_RECEIVED.
 To know more about these states, please see Payment Lifecycle.

-A typical interceptor flow would look something like this in a payment scenario:
+Consider a credit payment scenario.
+A typical interceptor flow would look something like this:

-VBO should acknowledge the incoming interceptor request within stipulated amount of time and sends acknowledgement back to Zeta.
+- VBO should acknowledge the incoming interceptor request within a stipulated amount of time and send acknowledgment back to Zeta